Here (Alessia Cara song): Europe

+Other countries

+In Australia, the single charted at number 12 on the ARIA Charts, and was certified 2× Platinum by the Australian Recording Industry Association (ARIA) for equivalent sales of 140,000 units in the country.
+In Brazil, although the single did not chart, it was certified 2× Platinum by Pro-Música Brasil (PMB) for equivalent sales of 120,000 units in the country.
+In Mexico, the single charted at number 20 on the Monitor Latino chart.
+In New Zealand, the single charted at number 15 on the Official Aotearoa Music Charts, and was certified 2× Platinum by Recorded Music New Zealand (RMNZ) for equivalent sales of 60,000 units in the country.

 Music video

 An official lyric video of the song was released on her YouTube page on May 7, 2015.
 The official video was directed by Aaron A and was released on her YouTube page on May 26, 2015.
 The video uses the inspiration of how Cara wrote the song by having her at a party and being the only one moving while the party is frozen in time, while she's next to crowds of girls and guys drinking beer and gossiping.
-The visual effect of the frozen partygoers predated the viral Internet phenomenon Mannequin Challenge.
+In an interview with Taylor Swift, Cara states the extras at the party are actually people from the original party that was the inspiration for the song, and some of her friends.